 Maiden Voyage - Trip to Tallulah Gorge, GA: Part 2

 Stonewall Falls Trail is about 12 miles from the campground and has close to 13 miles of trail.
-It was the closest mountain biking trails to us so we checked it out.
+It was the closest mountain biking trails to us, so we checked it out.

 And then Stonewall Falls appears.

-It's a lot of steps down into the gorge.
-531 steps to be exact.
+It's a lot of steps down into the gorge, 531 steps to be exact.
 We took the Gorge Floor trail down, rock hopped across the river, climbed over boulders, and hiked up the steep Sliding Rock trail.

 Even though the hike is on the short side it's worth the visit.
-Stop by if you're in the area.